-Now that Arizona sports betting is a confirmed reality, let’s dig in to core details that will shape the state’s market.
+Now that Arizona sports betting is live, let’s dig into core details that shape the state’s market.
 Let’s start with who can bet:

-Arizona sports betting, both online and retail, will be available to anyone over the age of 21.
-Some smaller states have elected to lower that number to 18, but AZ is holding steady with the status-quo.
+Arizona sports betting, both online and retail, is available to anyone over the age of 21.
+Wyoming, New Hampshire, and Kentucky are the only states that set 18 as the legal age to bet on sports.
+Arizona held steady with the status quo of 21.
 It’s the same age restriction that exists for the majority of gambling throughout the country, including Arizona’s existing tribal casinos.

 So, what else?
 All legal Arizona online sports bets need to be placed inside the state.
 To bet with an AZ book, you must be in Arizona.
 Let’s say you venture up to the northeast corner of the state and visit the four corners – the only place in the country where four states touch.
 If you’re standing in Arizona you’re good to go.
 Place your bets.
 Cross into New Mexico?
 No dice.
 Shift into Colorado?
-Yea, you can bet in Colorado, but you’ll need to use a Colorado online sportsbook, not one licensed in Arizona.
-Finally, Utah … yea, you can’t bet in Utah.
+Yeah, you can bet in Colorado, but you’ll need to use a Colorado online sportsbook, not one licensed in Arizona.
+Finally, Utah … this may come as a surprise but no, you can’t bet in Utah.
 If you’re not standing in a legal-to-bet state, you’re out of luck.

-Arizona online sportsbooks will use geolocation tech that will be able to use your mobile device’s internal GPS chip to pinpoint your location.
-If your phone knows where you are while using Google maps, it can also place you and confirm your location for sports betting.
-If you’re betting on a computer, a separate plugin download will be required.
+Arizona online sportsbooks use geolocation tech that utilize your mobile device’s internal GPS chip to pinpoint your location.
+If your phone knows where you are while using Google Maps, it can also place you and confirm your location for sports betting.
+If you’re betting on a computer, a separate plug-in download is required.
 Don’t fret though, this technology is utilized in every state that has regulated iGaming.
-From the users perspective it’s easy to use, and gets the job done.
+From the user’s perspective, it’s easy to use, and gets the job done.

 Arizona sports betting law